 Greetings all!
-Modules 8 (this week) and 9 (after break) tackle professional ethics and many of the dilemmas information professionals face when providing information to their various communities.
-The link for Module 8 can be found here.
+Modules 8 (this week) and 9 (next week) tackle professional ethics and many of the dilemmas information professionals face when providing information to their various communities.
+Module 8 can be found here.

 This week, we will explore the importance of user experience.
 The link for Module 7 can be found here.
-You will find an introductory lecture by me and a lecture from Aaron Schmidt, as well as some pertinent readings in the realm of UX.
-Action Items: Consider the importance of user needs and wants as you […]
+You will find an introductory lecture from Aaron Schmidt, as well as some pertinent readings in the realm of UX.

 The link for Module 6 can be found here.
 This module explores community-created information communities and how libraries are working with these groups to enhance services.
 This module will frame your explorations of community-based resources for future assignments.

 This week we look at resources created for our communities by researchers and scholars.
 The link for Module 5 can be found here.